J-Ngaiii/phllm/README.md

 # Phage-Host Interaction Large Language Model Embedding Extraction
 This repo contains code to flow genome sequences into genomic language models (gLMs) and extract their embeddings into numpy arrays.
 There is automatic handling to split inputted genome sequences into lengths compliant with context windows.
+This repo is a work in progress and a part of a larger project at the Arkin Lab, Lawrence Berkeley National Labratory on using deep learning and LLM models for predicting phage-host interactions.

 # Setup (Cloning this repo)